 Avoid Visiting Untrustworthy Sites

 Always verify the URL twice to make sure you are on the right website, and refrain from taking any actions that make you uncomfortable.
-Keep in mind that if an offer appears too good to be true, it generally isn’t.
+Remember that if an offer appears too good to be true, it generally isn’t.

 Double-Check the NFT Project Price (H4)

-Check the pricing on an authorized trading platform like OpenSea before making any NFT purchases.
-Be cautious if the price is lower than what is advertised on a reputable trading website; it could be a hoax.
+Before making any NFT purchases, check the pricing on an authorized trading platform like OpenSea.
+If the price is lower than what is advertised on a reputable trading website, it could be a hoax.

 Use Burner Wallets